The Weak Form of Malle's Conjecture and Solvable Groups: Introduction

+In Section \ref{sec:definitions} we will give the explicit definitions and details needed to state the generalization of Theorem \ref{thm:mainintro} to an arbitrary admissible ordering under restricted local conditions (found in Theorem \ref{thm:main}).
+This will include the definition of an admissible ordering, and specifically the ordering $\overline{\disc}(L/K)$ appearing in Theorem \ref{thm:mainintro}.

+We prove some technical lemmas in Section \ref{sec:technical}, then prove Theorem \ref{thm:main} in Section \ref{sec:proofmain}.
+The result is proven by breaking apart $\Hom(G_K,G)$ into the fibers of the push-forward $q_N:\Hom(G_K,G) \rightarrow \Hom(G_K,G/N)$, and proving upper bounds on the sizes of these fibers.
+We follow up with the proofs of the various conditional and unconditional corollaries in Section \ref{sec:cor}.

-In Section \ref{sec:definitions} we will give the explicit definitions and details needed to state the generalization of Theorem \ref{thm:introresult} to cases with restricted local behavior and alternate orderings.
-We then prove some technical group theoretic lemmas in Section \ref{sec:hom}, and present the proof of Theorem \ref{thm:introresult} and its generalization in Section \ref{sec:proof}.
-We conclude this paper with a discussion of possible improvements of this result in Section \ref{sec:remarks} relating to studying nonsolvable groups or improving the bounds for solvable groups using the average $\ell$-torsion of class groups.
+We conclude this paper with a discussion of possible improvements of this result in Section \ref{sec:remarks} relating to further study of nonsolvable groups or improving the unconditional bounds for solvable groups.

+At the end of the paper we include an Appendix containing data on the unconditional bounds for solvable transitive subgroups of small degree.